I have no words.

-The Wraithforge Stone for example is one item which just gives back a wraithguard or wraithlord model within 6" of its wielder a wound on a 3+.
+The Wraithforge Stone for example is one item which just restores a wound to a wraithguard or wraithlord model within 6" of its wielder on a 3+.
 Similarly the Guardian Helm of Xallathon just allows for automatic passes on "Look Out, Sir!" tests and for wraithguard to accept challenges.
 All you need to do is just remember you have them and you get a slight bonus once in a while.
 They don't stack in effect with anything else or allow for ingenious tactics on the part of the army's player.
 This isn't to say that every rule needs to be complex or some intelligence test, but these like many in the book are simply bland.

 Of course it doesn't take much to get Ward back into his old "lol, insta-kill everything" ways.